nexiality/documentation/release/nexial-core-v4.1.changelog.md

   `maxWaitMs` to custom amount of time to wait.
 - slight adjustment for all `waitUntil...` and `waitFor...` commands to improve stability by adjusting between-check wait time from 10 to 25 ms.
+- disable the use of GPU when running Chrome Headless

 ### [webmail commands](../commands/webmail)